Indiana’s Trusted Personal Injury Advocates Since 1963.

 People who have suffered these injuries deserve compensation for all of their damages.
 This requires selecting the proper defendants, demonstrating how those defendants were responsible for the incident, and measuring how the incident has impacted your life.
-This may become all the more difficult when you are dealing with life-altering injuries and focusing on getting your life back on track.
+This may become all the more difficult when dealing with life-altering injuries and focusing on getting your life back on track.

-Fortunately, an Indianapolis catastrophic injury lawyer may be able to help.
-Whether your injury was the product of a car accident, medical malpractice, or any other source, an attorney can work to explain your rights, gather information concerning the incident, and demand full payments from at-fault parties.
+Fortunately, our Indianapolis catastrophic injury lawyers may be able to help.
+Whether your injury was the product of a car accident, medical malpractice, or any other source, our attorneys can explain your rights, gather information concerning the incident, and demand full payments from at-fault parties.

 Give us a call today to schedule a consultation.

 1. What are the consequences of catastrophic injuries?

 A catastrophic injury may reduce a person’s functionality in a body part.
 This may include situations involving the loss of that body part in the incident itself or when doctors perform an amputation while under their care.
 Typical examples can include feet, hands, legs, or arms losses.

 Catastrophic injuries may also involve damage to a person’s nervous system.
 The brain and the spinal cord form the central nervous system that the body uses for voluntary and involuntary acts.
 Any damage to these body parts could result in paralysis of limbs or internal organs.
 The most extreme examples could be a person left with a loss of cognitive ability, losing limb function, or even being left in a coma.